-Ancient, tribal peoples of the Americas were highly invested in consuming maca root likely due to its adaptogenic properties.
+Ancient tribal peoples of the Americas were highly invested in consuming maca root, likely due to its adaptogenic properties.
 Adaptogens are herbs or supplements that help the body adapt to stress.
-They include various types of ginseng, berries, medicinal mushrooms, herbs, and yes, maca root.
+They include ginseng, berries, medicinal mushrooms, herbs, and, yes, maca root.

-Maca root remains a staple crop today among indigenous groups of the Andes; maca contains the highest nutritional value out of any other crop grown in the area.
+Maca root remains a staple crop among indigenous groups of the Andes; maca contains the highest nutritional value out of any other produce grown in the area.

-In more recent years, health enthusiasts abroad have started purchasing maca powder from Peru and taking it as a supplement.
-Maca supplements have led to increasing interest in this root’s purported health benefits.
+In recent years, health enthusiasts abroad have started purchasing maca powder from Peru and taking it as a supplement.
+Maca supplements have increased interest in this root’s purported health benefits.

 Maca Health Benefits

 Indeed, science is catching up and proving what the ancients knew long ago: maca root is a beneficial food to consume.
 Here we’ll explore some proven claims surrounding the benefits of maca.

 In a randomized, double-blind clinical trial, researchers observed increased well-being and sexual performance in patients with mild erectile dysfunction.